Do atypical cells usually mean cancer?

 On occasion you may see a report from a Pap test or tissue biopsy stating "atypical cells present."
 This might cause you to worry that this means cancer, but atypical cells aren't necessarily cancerous.

-The presence of atypical cells is sometimes referred to as "dysplasia."
 Many factors can make normal cells appear atypical, including inflammation and infection.
 Even normal aging can make cells appear abnormal.

 Atypical cells can change back to normal cells if the underlying cause is removed or resolved.
 This can happen spontaneously.
 Or it can be the result of a specific treatment.